 An additional form of liability is called employers liability.
 This refers to situations where employers either have not or do not ensure their staffs’ safety.
 An example of this could be that the employer has not provided the employee with the requisite types of personal protective equipment.
 Employers should have what is called an employers liability insurance policy in place.
 This will pay out the compensation to the claimant.

-If you have been injured in an accident where someone else was at fault and wish to claim compensation for this, you deserve to be able to access the highest standard of legal assistance and to be able to do so without having to worry about how much this costs.
-The best way to do so is to work with a personal injury lawyer through a no win no fee agreement.
+If you have been injured in an accident where someone else was at fault and wish to claim compensation for this, you can contact Public Interest Lawyers for advice on making a potential claim.
+If you have grounds to start a claim, we may be able to connect you with a No Win No Fee solicitor who can assist.
 This means you can access high-quality legal services without the worry of how to pay for them.
 If you win your claim, you will be able to pay for them (at an agreed rate) from your settlement.
 If you do not, there will be no fees to pay.

 To start your claim, you need to get in contact with an experienced personal injury lawyer who has previously conducted similar claims and cases to your own.
 By contacting a professional public accident claims lawyer you are taking the first steps towards getting the compensation which you are owed.
 Contact us today using the contact form linked at the top of this page.